JiaweiZhuang/old_cloud_GC/README.md

 Although there's only very little chance for spot instances to shut down, there should be a strategy to ensure the model runs safely.

-#### Provide friendly tutorials for more complicated scientific computing tasks

-Most of the documents on AWS cloud computing are not for scientists.
-They are full of computer system jargons.
-They are not like GEOS-Chem wiki where you can often find useful solutions.
-That means, if you encounter any technical issues, you are likely to get more confused by looking through their documents.
-That's the basic reason why I wrote this tutorial.

-But that's not their fault.
-Although cloud computing is getting popular among the scientific computing community, the majorities of the cloud platform users are still web developers and system engineers, not scientists.

-*Scientific Computing on Cloud --  the Guide for Dummies* has yet to be written.

 #### Look at more cloud computing platforms and seek collaborations